mteutelink/nl.intyme.midea/README.md

 # Midea

-Adds support for Midea airco's.
+This app adds support for Midea airconditioning devices (like the popular Carrier AC) via the EUOSK105 Wifi module.